 The horizontal clamp speed is adjustable with pneumatic flow controls.
 This adjustment may be necessary if material thickness or width changes.
 The flow controls for the horizontal clamps are located on the back of the saw.
-There are two flow controls per clamp with one being for advance and one for retract.
-Turning the dial clockwise restricts the air flow which slows motion and counter-clockwise will open air flow which hastens motion.
+There are two flow controls per clamp with one being for extend and one for retract.
+To adjust loosen the jam nut.
+Then turning the dial clockwise restricts the air flow which slows motion and counter-clockwise will open air flow which hastens motion.
+Tighten the jam nut when adjustment is completed.